This post is by Mark Faggiano, founder and CEO of TaxJar.

 States require any merchants who sell taxable items in a state to register for a sales tax permit.
 You’ll find registration instructions at your state’s department of revenue.
 These permits are usually either free or fairly cheap to obtain.

 When you receive your sales tax permit, your state will also give you instructions on when and how to file your sales tax returns.
-(We’ll talk more about this in the How to File Your Sales Tax Return section.)

 States consider it unlawful to collect sales tax in their name without a permit, so don’t skip this step.